sahilnare/WebRTC-React-Node/README.md

 # webrtc-react

+## Introduction
-This is a boilerplate to build a full stack web application using React, Node.js, Express and Webpack.
+This is a boilerplate to build a full stack video chat application using React, WebRTC, Node.js, Express and Webpack.
 It is also configured with webpack-dev-server, eslint, prettier and babel.

-## Introduction

 ### Development mode